microsoft/responsible-ai-toolbox/CONTRIBUTING.md

 ## Acceptance criteria

-All pull requests needs to abide by the following criteria to be accepted:
+All pull requests need to abide by the following criteria to be accepted:

 - passing pipelines on the GitHub pull request
 - signed [Contributor License Agreement (CLA)](#contributor-license-agreement)